normj/ServerlessTODOListTutorial/DotnetTryMaterial/StreamProcessing/TestingLambdaFunction.md

 Now that everything is deployed and configured lets test our Lambda function.
 To do that lets save a TODO List to DynamoDB.

-Be sure in the code below to set the **assignedEmail** to an email address that you have verified with Amazon Simple Email Service.
+Be sure in the code below to set the **assignedEmail** variable to an email address that you have verified with Amazon Simple Email Service.

 ```cs --source-file ../Snippets/TestDynamoDBLambdaFunction.cs --project ../Snippets/Snippets.csproj --region test_save_lambda_todo
 ```